 Located in Haringey, the country’s 13th most deprived borough, Greig City Academy (GCA) aims to be both inclusive and distinctive and has been judged by Ofsted to be rapidly improving.
 The Company’s continued support to the Greig City Academy, particularly to STEM education, is making a significant difference.
 There have been some impressive achievements at the Academy, most notably the Academy being appointed a STEM Hub ‘Centre of Excellence’ for the Borough of Haringey earlier this year.

-Over the past three years, we have been developing a programme of non-financial support including:
+Over the past five years, we have been developing a programme of non-financial support including:

 - awards and bursaries to outstanding STEM students to support their transition to university

 - group mentoring sessions with Tallow Chandlers members, associates and award winners

-- talk and seminars to help students prepare for university applications and beyond
+- talks and seminars to help students prepare for university applications and beyond

 - helping to link GCA to other schools or organisations involved in STEM initiatives

-- awarding £5,000 to Generating Genius, a programme that will help 10 GCA students on their journey towards higher education and future employment
+- awarding £5,000 to Generating Genius, a programme that helped GCA students on their journey towards higher education and future employment